-OUT late April 2018: In the third book in the exciting Grave Tales series, we unearth Sydney’s interesting tales.
+OUT now: In the third book in the exciting Grave Tales series, we unearth Sydney’s interesting tales.

 Edward Kelly – In 1900 Bubonic Plague that once killed a quarter of Europe’s population hit Sydney – it led to panic and demolition of hundreds of homes – but was there an upside?